eduarddrenth/fetchurl/README.md

 # TYPO3 extension fetchurl

+## Changes in fork of eduarddrenth

+The content of src attributes will be prefixed with the path (url excluding everything after the last /) of the page requested via fetchurl.
+Only non abolute urls (not starting with http(s): or /) in an src attribute will be rewritten.

 ## Introduction

 Extension fetchurl for TYPO3.
 Basicly a fork for TYPO3 7, 8 and so on.